-Researchers at the Massachusetts Institute of Technology (MIT) AgeLab developed a five-topic framework to discuss planning and Alzheimer’s disease.
+Researchers at the MIT AgeLab developed a five-topic framework to discuss Alzheimer’s disease and financial strategies.
 These subjects cover distinct financial-management issues and caregiving plans.
 Ideally, you will lead these conversations with clients and their agents in the mild decline stage of Alzheimer’s, or even before the diagnosis; however, if the client’s disease is advanced, you might need to talk solely with the client’s agent and family members.

 What’s the Deal?

 As a financial professional, the question isn’t “if,” but “how many” of your clients will be affected by Alzheimer’s and dementia.
 Therefore, it’s important for you to be prepared to help your clients understand and address the financial implications of this insidious disease.

 Through our collaboration with the Massachusetts Institute of Technology (MIT) AgeLab, we’ve developed several comprehensive pieces designed to help prepare you to help clients and families plan for the costs associated with Alzheimer’s disease and other causes of dementia.

 3 Tips For Helping A Client With Dementia